russelldb/bigsets/doc/bigsets-design.md

 #### 6.10.1 Read Repair

 No idea yet, imagine the need will be detected by the read fsm, and the action will be requesting keys straight from the vnode(s).
+I think, since the keys are `{Set, Element, Actor, Cnt}` and the orswot elements are `{Element, [dot()]}` the later can be exploded into the former and read repair will consist of sending batches during the read-core-merge phase.

 #### 6.10.2 AAE

 As above, no idea, though I _hope_ regular riak AAE will do.
 It is the removing of keys through compaction that will be hard to communicate to the AAE trees.
 Needs work.
+See Zeeshan.

 #### 6.10.3 <a id="handoff"></a> Hand Off